This creamy Café con Dulce de Leche (Fudge Latte) Pudding combines two of my favorite things: coffee and dulce de leche.

 This post is sponsored by Nestle®

 Have you ever tried Panna Cotta?
 No?
 You should.
+Or better, you should try this Cafe con Dulce de Leche Pudding.
 It is a smooth, cream-based dessert that is part of the traditional Italian cuisine.
 Vaguely flan-like, Panna Cotta can be flavored with just vanilla, or served with a variety of toppings, from fruit sauces to chocolate.

 Much as we love our flan, many people find it a bit intimidating (it really isn’t).
 This pudding, which combines many a flavor I love (Hello?
 Coffee and dulce de leche?).
 The result is a creamy, indulgent dessert that is fairly easy to make.